-If you don't using the +/- grades, the scale may look like:
+If you don't like using the +/- grades, the scale may look like:

-- and finally an F is 59% and below - and it's not a passing grade
+- F is 59% and below – and it's not a passing grade

-Above you could find the standard grading system for US schools and universities.
-However, the grading may vary among schools, classes and teachers.
+Above, you can find the standard grading system for US schools and universities.
+However, the grading may vary among schools, classes, and teachers.
 Always check beforehand which system is used in your case.

-Sometimes the border of passing score is not 60%, but e.g. 50 or 65%.
+Sometimes the border of passing score is not 60%, but, e.g., 50 or 65%.
 What then?
-We've got you covered - you can change the ranges of grades!
-Read more about it in the last paragraph of this article: Advanced mode options.
+We've got you covered – you can change the ranges of each grade!
+Read more about it in the last section of this article: Advanced mode options.